BogdanCatalin-Iacob/chat_bot/README.md

 ## Description
 This program will give some preset answer to user questions

+## Limitations
+-   Chat bot is limited to a predefined short dictionary

 ## Project Creation

 This project was developed using a [VS Code](https://code.visualstudio.com/).
 The code was committed to [Git](https://git-scm.com) and pushed to [GitHub](https://github.com) using the terminal.